Indicaza/GiterBot/README.md

 ---

 <p> Blah blah, insufferable nerd talk, <br>
 GiterBot is basically just a backpack for your terminal.
 When you come accross useful commands save em for later and hotkey those bad boys.
-For instance, instead of repeatedlly googling the commands to init, create, and manage your GitHub repos, just save them for later in a custom SQL table named "git".
-You can easily update these tables at any time
+For instance, instead of repeatedlly googling the commands to init, create, merge, and manage your GitHub repos, just save them for later in a custom SQL table named "git".

-zsh and other CLI tools can do the same thing, but I found them to be way too feature heavy when I was starting out

 </p>